-ConfigSafe from imagine LAN, Inc., can be a valuable troubleshooting tool, especially if problems develop after you install a new application or option.
-Before you make any changes to your system configuration, use ConfigSafe to take a snapshot of your current, working configuration.
-If you have preinstalled software, ConfigSafe automatically takes a snapshot of your initial configuration settings when you first start up your computer.
+ConfigSafe can be used as a troubleshooting tool, especially if problems develop after you install a new application or option.
+Before you make any changes to your system configuration, use ConfigSafe to take a snapshot of your current, working operating system configuration.
+If you have preinstalled software, ConfigSafe automatically takes a snapshot of your initial operating system configuration settings when you first start up your computer.
 Then you can easily return to that configuration if your computer becomes disabled by changes in the configuration files.